lune-climate/lune-docs/docs/guides/how-to-mindee.md

 <div>

-In this guide we'll explore calculating [smart scan emission estimates](/key-concepts/smart-scan) using an invoice processed in Mindee.
+In this guide we'll explore calculating [transaction document emission estimates](/key-concepts/transaction-documents) using an invoice processed in Mindee.

 Mindee performs OCR of receipts, the output of which is supported by Lune to estimate emissions.